 Cost of Application: Free!

 The first step is to prepare all the information you need to submit the visa application.
-This includes the following:
+This includes collecting the following documents:

 Get a passport photo taken to attach to your application.

-If you’re having Stepabroad help you prepare your application file, make sure to send your motivational letter to your designated trip coordinator so that they can review and edit it for you to ensure it meets all of the requirements.
+If you’re having Stepabroad help you prepare your application file, make sure to send your motivational letter to your Stepabroad trip coordinator so they can review and edit it for you to ensure it meets all of the requirements.
 We have never had a participant’s visa application get rejected!

-Once you have the collected the above information, you can simply fill out the personal information on the following forms.
-To access the forms, click the linked headers.
+Once you have begun collecting the above supporting documents, you must fill out your personal information on the following three forms provided by the Japanese embassy and consulates:

-“Name and Address of hotels or persons with whom applicant intends to stay” Section: try your best to fill this section out with an address of where you will be staying, even if it is only where you will be staying in the initial period of your time in Japan.
+For the“Name and address of hotels or persons with whom applicant intends to stay” section, try your best to fill this out with an address of where you will be staying, even if it is only where you will be staying for the initial period of your time in Japan.
 If you don’t have a guarantor or someone inviting you to Japan, it is acceptable to leave this section blank.

-If using our Japan Working Holiday program, don’t stress!
-Our team will help you fill out this form in the correct way that officials require.
+If you’re using our Japan Send Off Package, don’t stress!
+Our team will help you fill out these three forms in the correct way that Japanese officials require.

-Usually, the agent at the consulate will ask you to come back in a week to pick up your passport.
-During that week, the consulate will contact you if there are delays or problems with your application.
-When you return to pick up your passport bring a piece of identification and a return ticket from Japan (if you didn’t provide your flight itinerary when you submit your application).
+The consular agent at the embassy/consulate will ask you to come back in a week to pick up your passport.
+During that week, they will contact you if there are delays or problems with your application.
+When you return to pick up your passport, bring your identification and proof of a return ticket from Japan (if you didn’t provide your flight itinerary when you submit your application).

 You made it to Japan!

 When you enter Japan, you will be issued a resident card at the port of entry.
 Within the first 2 weeks, you must find the nearest local municipal office and register your resident card with the place you are residing in.
 The Stepabroad team can help you with this too!